- Application Filing Periods

 No more than 70 semester units may be transferred to a CSU campus from an institution which does not offer bachelor's degrees or their equivalents, e.g., community colleges.
 Given the university's 30-unit residency requirement, no more than 90 total units may be transferred into the university from all sources.

 Conditional/Provisional Admission - Freshmen.
-California State University, Fresno may provisionally admit first-time freshman applicants based on their academic preparation through the junior year of high school and planned for the senior year.
-The campus will monitor the final two years of study to ensure that admitted students complete their secondary school studies satisfactorily, including the required college preparatory subjects, and graduate from high school.
+California State University, Fresno may provisionally admit first-time freshman applicants based on their academic preparation through the junior year of high school and planned coursework for the senior year.
+The campus will monitor the final terms of study to ensure that admitted students complete their secondary school studies satisfactorily, including the required college preparatory subjects, and graduate from high school.
 Students are required to submit an official transcript after graduation to certify that all course work has been satisfactorily completed.
 Official high school transcripts must be received prior to deadline set by the university.
-In no case may such documentation of high school graduation be received any later than the census date for a student's first term of CSU enrollment.
-A campus may rescind admission decisions, cancel financial aid awards, and cancel any university registration for students who are found not to be eligible after the final transcript has been evaluated.
+In no case may documentation of high school graduation be received any later than the census date for a student's first term of CSU enrollment.
+A campus may rescind admission decisions, cancel financial aid awards, withdraw housing contracts and cancel any university registration for students who are found not to be eligible after the final transcript has been evaluated.

 Applicants will qualify for regular (non-provisional) admission when the university